How Pearls are grown

 Finally, we advise caution when wearing pearl rings.
 We glue our pearls onto a relatively thick metal post, but a sharp blow or simply wearing gloves over the pearl (gardening seems to present a dangerous combination of these circumstances…) can break the post or knock the pearl off.

-We thoroughly recommend that pearls are kept in a soft cloth, such as the Jersey Pearl pouches, to prevent scratches.
+We thoroughly recommend that pearls are kept in a soft cloth, such as the Isle of Wight Pearl pouches, to prevent scratches.
 Jewellery boxes contain a lot of sharp edges that can easily damage your pearls.

 Whilst we have found that a very low concentration of mild soapy water is an effective, safe way of cleaning pearls, others say that they must be cleaned using special cleaning kits, such as those supplied by ‘Town Talk Polish Co.
 Ltd’.
 We explain the pros and cons of each (cost vs risk) to our customers and let them decide, with the cost of their pearls often influencing their decision.

 Our string of pearls are individually knotted using two strands of silk thread.
 The knots prevent the pearls from rubbing together and make sure that only one pearl would be lost if the strand breaks.
 The advantage of silk is that the knots relax as they’re warmed when worn giving a nice supple string, and then re-tighten naturally when they’re put away.
 However, depending on how often they’re worn and the size of the pearls the knots will eventually stretch and/or become discoloured.
 This isn’t a big problem as pearls can be re-string relatively affordably.
 We can restring your Isle of Wight Pearl strings for free the first time, please simply follow the returns procedure here and we’ll get this organised.